 - Improved hormone analysis, for better monitoring and managing of captive and wild primates.
 (Toni Ziegler, Karen Strier, Charles Snowdon and colleagues, 1980s to present)

-- The worlds first monkey born through in vitro fertilization, leading to improvements in IVF techniques for animals and people.
+- The world’s first rhesus monkey born Aug.
+24, 1983 through in vitro fertilization, leading to improvements in IVF techniques for animals and people.
 (Barry Bavister, Steve Eisele and colleagues, 1984)

 - Developing better drugs to protect kidneys and other organs from transplant rejection and auto-immune diseases such as lupus nephritis.
 (Stuart Knechtle, Hans Sollinger and colleagues, 1980s-1990s)